turris-cz/user-docs/docs/basics/support.md

  * Use one thread per problem.
 Don't mix many issues into one e-mail/issue/forum post
  * Clearly state what router you have and whether you have made any HW alterations.
  * Don't forget to mention the version of your _Turris OS_! (_reForis → About_)
- * If you have logs, include them.
+ * If you have diagnostics, include them.
 But be aware that those **might contain sensitive data**.

 ### Obtaining the serial number